Treasures of Uzbekistan

 In the morning, we arrive in Kokand, situated within the Fergana Valley region.
 The city is one of the most ancient cities of Uzbekistan and served as a critical trade center on the Silk Road.

 After breakfast onboard, enjoy a thrilling day of touring.
 Begin with the majestic Palace of Khudayar Khan, “the Pearl of Kokand,” and its façade of opulent tile work.
-Following that is a visit to the Jami Mosque and an opportunity to sample the local delicacy, Halva – a unique confectionary said to have numerous health benefits.
+Continue to Jami Mosque, Kokand’s most impressive mosque.

-Re-board Golden Eagle in the early evening and continue our rail adventure onwards to Navoi.
+Re-board Golden Eagle in the early evening and continue our rail adventure onwards to Bukhara.

 Located in the northwest of Uzbekistan, the city of Nukus is surrounded by three deserts — the Kara Kum, Kyzyl Kum and Ustyurt.
 As such, the city has a beautiful, undisturbed landscape – featuring endless sandy scenery, deep dunes, and towering peaks.

-Following breakfast, we will visit the Igor Savislky State Museum.
-Known as the ‘Louvre in the Sands,’ the museum features the largest art collection in Central Asia – with over 100,000 exhibits.
+Following breakfast, we will visit the Igor Savislky State Museum of Fine Arts.
+Known as the ‘Louvre in the Sands,’ the museum features the largest art collection in Central Asia – with over 100,000 exhibits from the Karakalpak region.

 Return to the train for a leisurely afternoon on board as we continue our voyage to Khiva.